CARE ACT 2014

-The Care and Support Statutory Guidance applies equally to people whose needs are being jointly accessed by the NHS and the local authority or where a package of support is, planned, commissioned or funded by both a local authority and a clinical commissioning group (CCG), known as a ‘joint package’ of care.
+The Care and Support Statutory Guidance applies equally to people whose needs are being jointly assessed by the NHS and the local authority or where a package of support is, planned, commissioned or funded by both a local authority and a integrated care board (ICB), known as a ‘joint package’ of care.

 These processes and arrangements are sometimes difficult for individuals, their carers, family or friends, to understand and be involved in.
 Local authorities (with CCGs) will therefore want to consider the benefits of providing access to independent advice or independent advocacy for those who do not have substantial difficulty and/or those who have an appropriate person to support their involvement.
 Effective joint commissioning arrangements would involve:

 - dealing with the person holistically, providing a seamless service and avoiding duplication;

 - involvement of the person, family and carers;

 - effective partnership working for health and social care addressing needs together;